Garfield-yin/tag-todo-list/trunk/Donut/readme.txt

 5. RELEASE LOG:
 http://tagtodolist.blogspot.com/
 This is a release log / 'official' blog of Tag-ToDo-List.
-It will tell you what's new in each version, starting with the latest version.
+It will tell you what's new in each important version, starting with the latest version.

 6. STEPS TO COMPILE AN OFFICIAL RELEASE (no point in applying